galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 ## PAGA

 [PAGA](https://scanpy.readthedocs.io/en/stable/api/scanpy.tl.paga.html) is used to generalise relationships between groups, or likely clusters, in this case.
-It will make it much easier to see the trajectories between our clusters of T cells.
+It will make it much easier to see the trajectories between our clusters of T-cells.

 > <hands-on-title> Plot PAGA </hands-on-title>
 >
 > 1. {% tool [Scanpy PAGA](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_run_paga/scanpy_run_paga/1.8.1+galaxy9) %} with the following parameters:
->    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `output_h5ad` (output of **Scanpy RunFDG** {% icon tool %})
+>    - {% icon param-file %} *"Input object in AnnData/Loom format"*: `FDG object Anndata` (output of **Scanpy RunFDG** {% icon tool %})
 >    - *"Name of the clustering"*: `cell_type`
 >
 >    > <comment-title> Plotting gene expression </comment-title>